ARM Cortex-A78: Design

 The ARM Cortex-A78 is the successor to the ARM Cortex-A77.
 It can be paired with the ARM Cortex-X1 and/or ARM Cortex-A55 CPUs in a DynamIQ configuration to deliver both performance and efficiency.
 The processor also claims as much as 50% energy savings over its predecessor.

 The Cortex-A78 is a 4-wide decode out-of-order superscalar design with a 1.5K macro-OP (MOPs) cache.
-It can fetch 4 instructions and 6 Mops per cycle, and rename and dispatch 6 Mops, and 13 µops per cycle.
-The out-of-order window size is 160 entries and the backend has 13 execution ports with a pipeline depth of 13 stages, and the execution latencies consist of 10 stages.
+It can fetch 4 instructions and 6 Mops per cycle, and rename and dispatch 6 Mops, and 12 μops per cycle.
+The out-of-order window size is 160 entries and the backend has 13 execution ports with a pipeline depth of 14 stages, and the execution latencies consist of 10 stages.

 The processor is built on a standard Cortex-A roadmap and offers a 2.1 GHz (5 nm) chipset which makes it better than its predecessor in the following ways: